 A deterioration of our financial position or a downgrade of our ratings for any reason could increase our borrowing costs and have an adverse effect on our business relationships with customers, suppliers and hedging counterparties.
 From time to time, we enter into various forms of hedging activities against currency or metal price fluctuations and trade metal contracts on the LME.
 Financial strength and credit ratings are important to the availability and pricing of these hedging and trading activities.
-As a result, any downgrade of our credit ratings may make it more costly for us to engage in these activities in the future.
+As a result, any downgrade of our credit ratings may make it more costly for us to engage in these activities, and changes to our level of indebtedness may make it more difficult or costly for us to engage in these activities in the future.